-I am currently a first year general surgery resident physician at Monmouth Medical Center in Long Branch, NJ.
+I am currently a general surgery resident physician at Monmouth Medical Center in Long Branch, NJ.

 I graduated in 2013 with a Doctor of Medicine (M.D.) from St. George’s University.
 My surgical interests revolve around shock and the role of the iNOS.
 I am particularly interested in the person to person variation of IRF1 and NF-κB-dependent activation of iNOS upon similar stressors and the differences in manifestation of shock.